Ms. Diane Cindric

-The infant’s / baby’s hat is classified under Tariff Number 6505.00.40.00 of Canadian Customs Tariff in accordance with GRI 1.
+The infant bunting bag is classified under Tariff Number 6111.30.00.90 of Canadian Customs Tariff in accordance with GRI 1 and 6.

 This ruling has been issued under paragraph 43.1(1)(c) of the Customs Act and will be honoured by the CBSA for future importations of the goods specified, provided the material facts and circumstances remain as originally presented; all conditions in the ruling have been met; the ruling has not been modified, revoked, revised, or cancelled; and the Customs Tariff legislation has not changed.
 Should there be a change in the material facts or circumstances pertaining to the goods, you must notify the CBSA as soon as possible.
 You may request that the advance ruling be modified or revoked as of the date of the change.

 Importers should quote the advance ruling number at the time of importation in either the description field of the B3 entry document or on the Canada Customs Invoice.
 Exporters or producers should quote the advance ruling number on the Certificate of Origin or commercial invoice accompanying the goods.